 Prospective students may apply for admission to the School by scheduling an interview with the Admissions Department.
-After filling out a pre-application questionnaire, applicants will be interviewed by an Admissions representative to ascertain their interests and professional previous educational and experience.
+After filling out a pre-application questionnaire, applicants will be interviewed by an Admissions representative to ascertain their interests and educational previous and professional experience.
 Applicants will then receive a tour of the facility and have an opportunity to ask any questions they may have.